mourawas/theblockbusters-datastory/sections/06_complete_model.md

 </figure>
 If we examine the tree, we notice that the most important variable for predicting a movie’s popularity is its budget.
 The decision tree uses budget as the primary discriminator for all the first two levels of depth.
 This finding is intuitive: larger budgets often mean better production quality, higher-profile marketing, and greater audience appeal.
 The more a production invests, the more likely it is to attract viewers.

+The next most significant factors are *std_age* (the standard deviation of cast age) and *cast_country_count* (the number of nationalities within the cast).
+This reinforces the idea that internationally diverse casts resonate better with global audiences, while a wider age range increases a movie’s appeal across different generations.

-The next significant factor is the country of production.
-As seen throughout our analysis, being produced in the USA remains a major advantage for a movie.
-The American film industry’s global reach, resources, and established audience base make it a critical factor for success.
-Finally, the decision tree highlights the impact of genre, with thrillers standing out as a particularly influential genre.
+Finally, the decision tree highlights the impact of genre, with thrillers and family movie standing out as particularly influential genres.

 Using the same set of covariates, we built an OLS regression model to predict movie popularity as a continuous variable.
 To make the results more interpretable, we normalized all numeric covariates, such as log budget and cast statistics.
 This ensured that the coefficients represented the relative impact of each variable on movie popularity, measured on a comparable scale.